RichStone/content/fullstack.coach/write-markdown-distribute-everywhere.md

 ## Your Custom Platform

-Are you using Wordpress, strapi, GitLab or other platforms with APIs for your content?
+Are you using WordPress, strapi, GitLab, or other platforms with APIs for your content?

 Let me know if you'd like them integrated with the IWE or with CrossPost and I can look into it!